Deploy

 Paste the token into the activation script.

-A message will confirm that the agent has been activated for the specified client.
+A message will confirm that the agent has been activated for the specified device.

 Verify